icco/gandalf/story.md

 The old man looks over and makes a small smile.
 "Magic.
 I'm not as good as I once was, but I keep on practicing".

 "That's neat, can you teach me to do that?"

+ > Start branching here?
+Could do something where based on answer the child becomes good / evil?